 - Soaked medjool dates are very easy to blend into a smooth paste!

 - This vegan caramel is completely fuss free and fool proof.
 All you need is a high powered blender!

 Ingredients and Substitutions

-- medjool dates – Gives these dates the perfect caramel flavor without the need for refined sugar.
+- medjool dates – Medjool dates have the perfect caramel flavor without the need for refined sugar.

 - maple syrup – Adds additional sweetness with more caramel undertone!
 Can substitute with agave nectar.